The Epidemic of Irresponsibility

 - be baptized,

-- hear and believe the teaching of all these things.
+- hear and believe the teaching brought to him.

 These obligations place him in a role of dependence upon the church, for it is the church that gives him the gospel, baptizes him, and instructs him in Bible truth.
-Clearly, then, God expects a Christian to go to church.
+Clearly, then, God expects a Christian to attend a church.